roman-milk/roman-milk.github.io/glory-hole-chaperone.md

  Her body tensed and trembled as my Janie came spectacularly under my torrent of obscenities.
 "YEEESSS!" she gulped.
 "God Yes!
 Take my hot lezzy fuck, Sis.
 Take it all!"

  "Holy shit!" said the crowd of cops, speaking as one.
-Report_Story #3